Made in Space

 We look into the recipe of life, and to find the cosmic ingredients, we need to take a closer look at both Big Bang, stars and black holes.

-At Planetarium, you can experience a real moonstone.
+At Planetarium, you can experience a real moon rock.
 It weighs 207 grams and is taken down from the Apollo 17 mission in 1972, which was the last time humans visited the Moon.

 The moon rock is reportedly the largest on display outside the United States.